-To determine whether cortical bulbar feedback is necessary for expert mice to perform our task, we applied local optogenetic perturbations on the cortical bulbar feedback axons within the olfactory bulb.
-Using a viral strategy, we expressed Jaws, an inhibitory opsin in piriform cortex neurons (via AAV-Jaws-EGFP injections in the anterior part of the piriform cortex, aPCx, Methods; Fig. 4f).
-We monitored changes in the behavioral performance in both odor and sound blocks in catch trials during light stimulation (25% of trials, Methods).
-Perturbing cortical feedback activity by local optogenetic stimulation within the olfactory bulb impaired the behavior performance compared to control trials (Odor trials - Jaws-2.4 mW: $66 \pm 3$ % vs. $81 \pm 1$ % Jaws-no light; Sound trials - Jaws-2.4 mW: $60 \pm 4$ % vs. $81 \pm 1$ %; p < 0.001, N = 3 mice; Fig. 4g) and to sessions using mice that expressed EGFP only in the cortical bulbar feedback axons (under same light stimulation conditions, Fig. 4g, Methods).
+piriform cortex neurons (via AAV-Jaws-EGFP injections in the anterior part of the piriform cortex, aPCx, "Methods" section; Fig. 5f).
+We monitored changes in the behavioral performance in both odor and sound blocks in catch trials during light stimulation (25% of trials, "Methods" section).
+Perturbing cortical feedback activity by local optogenetic stimulation within the olfactory bulb impaired the behavioral performance compared to control trials (Odor trials - Jaws-2.4 mW: $66 \pm 3\%$ vs. $81 \pm 1\%$ Jaws-no light; Sound trials - Jaws-2.4 mW: $60 \pm 4\%$ vs. $81 \pm 1\%$ ; p < 0.001, N = 3 mice; Fig. 5g; "Methods" section) and to sessions using mice that expressed only EGFP in the cortical bulbar feedback axons (under same light stimulation conditions, Fig. 5g, "Methods" section).
 These differences in behavioral performance were reflected as increases in the rate of false alarms and misses for both the odor, as well as the sound trials.
-Our results are consistent with a scenario in which the cortical bulbar feedback contributes to assessing the behavioral (reward) contingency stimuli across multiple sensory modalities (e.g. odor and sound cues), and relays signals to the olfactory bulb that extend beyond processing olfactory input.
+Our results are consistent with a scenario in which the cortical bulbar feedback contributes to assessing the behavioral (reward) contingency of stimuli across multiple sensory modalities (e.g. odor and sound cues), and relays signals to the olfactory bulb that extend beyond processing olfactory input.